prometheus-community/ipmi_exporter/README.md

 ### BMC info

+This metric is only provided if the `bmc` collector is enabled.

 For some basic information, there is a constant metric `ipmi_bmc_info` with value `1` and labels providing the firmware revision and manufacturer as returned from the BMC.
 Example: